DEXO-Exchange/Dexrium-uikit/README.md

-# Dexrium UIkit
+# Dexo UIkit

 [![Version](https://img.shields.io/npm/v/@pancakeswap-libs/uikit)](https://www.npmjs.com/package/@pancakeswap-libs/uikit) [![Size](https://img.shields.io/bundlephobia/min/@pancakeswap-libs/uikit)](https://www.npmjs.com/package/@pancakeswap-libs/uikit)

-Dexrium UIkit is a set of React components and hooks used to build pages on Dexrium's apps.
+Dexrium UIkit is a set of React components and hooks used to build pages on Dexo's apps.
 It also contains a theme file for dark and light mode.

 ### Theme

-Before using Dexrium UIkit, you need to provide the theme file to styled-component.
+Before using Dexo UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'